openfl/OpenFLDevelopersGuide/using-the-textfield-class/formatting-text.md

 You can use CSS style declarations to define text styles that you can apply to many different text fields.
 CSS style declarations can be created in your application code or loaded in at run time from an external CSS file.

-The flash.text.StyleSheet class handles CSS styles.
+The openfl.text.StyleSheet class handles CSS styles.
 The StyleSheet class recognizes a limited set of CSS properties.
-For a detailed list of the style properties that the StyleSheet class supports, see the flash.textStylesheet entry in the Haxe Reference.
+For a detailed list of the style properties that the StyleSheet class supports, see the [openfl.text.StyleSheet entry in the OpenFL API Reference](https://api.openfl.org/openfl/text/StyleSheet.html).

 As the following example shows, you can create CSS in your code and apply those styles to HTML text by using a StyleSheet object: